-Sucre is the constitutional capital of the Republic of Bolivia.
+Sucre is the constitutional capital of Bolivia.
 It is located towards the south of the country, at about 2,750 meters above the sea level.
 It has a very moderate climate, which is typical of the Andes.
 Sucre is known as the "White City", mostly because of its unique architectural beauty and white houses.
 The town has been declared one of Mankind's Cultural Heritage by UNESCO.

 "La ciudad blanca", Sucre is a white-washed, pristine city with many grand buildings, dinosaur footprints, a free theatre and an excellent choice of fruit due to its proximity to the lowlands.
 The movement for independence in Upper Peru, which became Bolivia, centered in Sucre.
 Sucre has lost the administrative and legislative branches of government to La Paz, but it remains the judicial center and seat of the Bolivian Supreme Court.
 With one of Bolivia's most important universities, it has a lively student culture with cafes, galleries, bars and discos catering to young people.
 Much lower in elevation than La Paz, but much above the tropical climate of low elevation cities like Santa Cruz, it has an almost ideal climate, fairly dry with cool nights and comfortably warm days.